karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Docs: final README polish
+  - Split merged parameters in classifyRange snippet so `from` and `to` appear on separate lines.
+  - Use code formatting for the build-time constant `__RRSTACK_VERSION__` in Version handling.

 - Docs: fix merged API Overview line and split combined inline comment in Quick Start step 4 to improve readability and avoid formatting ambiguity.
 No behavioral changes; aligns README with current API  surfaces.

 - Docs: polish README formatting and fence hygiene
   - Split merged comment/code in Quick Start step 4.